Elbridge Colby: Europe

-If he [Colby] has his way — irrespective of what Trump does tomorrow or the day after — America will keep weaning itself from Europe and the Middle East, and eventually cease being a global leader to become a North American and Pacific power.

-— Andreas Kluth on Colby, in a Bloomberg opinion piece, July 2025.

-Colby believes aiding Ukraine during the Russian invasion of Ukraine jeopardizes America's focus on China.
+Colby believes aiding Ukraine during the Russo-Ukrainian war jeopardizes the American focus on China.
 In 2023, he told Politico that "Ukraine should not be the focus.
 The best way to avoid war with China is to be manifestly prepared such that Beijing recognizes that an attack on Taiwan is likely to fail.
 We need to be a hawk to get to a place where we can be a dove.
 It's about a balance of power".
 Colby later wrote that "it is in America's interest to avoid [Ukrainian defeat], but we must pursue that interest in a manner consistent with our highest priority of restoring a formidable denial defense along Asia's first island chain."

-He opposes Ukraine's membership in NATO.
-Colby instead supports European countries to commit more resources on countering Russia and bolstering their militaries, allowing the U.S. to shift its resources on Asia.
-Colby has repeatedly expressed skepticism toward AUKUS and has reactively negatively to the deployment of a UK carrier strike group to the Indo-Pacific.
+Colby opposes Ukraine's membership in NATO.
+He instead supports European countries to commit more resources on countering Russia and bolstering their militaries, allowing the U.S. to shift its resources on Asia.
+Colby has repeatedly expressed skepticism toward AUKUS and has reacted negatively to the deployment of a UK carrier strike group to the Indo-Pacific.
 He believes European NATO members should spend around 3 to 4 percent of their GDP on defense and says the U.S. should be "prepared to use carrots and sticks to incentivize the right kind of behavior from our point of view" in regards to European countries.

 Middle East

 Colby supports a reduction of U.S. military presence in the Middle East, a region which he described as "relatively unimportant" from a geopolitical standpoint.
 He supports withdrawing the U.S. military from the Persian Gulf, arguing the U.S. can counter Iran "more efficiently" by "bolstering the military capabilities of its partners in the region".
 He opposes direct military action against Iran, while arguing that containing an Iran with nuclear weapons "is an entirely plausible and practical objective.
-In an article written shortly before the 7 October Hamas-led attack on Israel, Colby called for a "reset" in America's relationship with Israel, saying America should "defer more to Israel's judgement about how to best manage its security challenges", and that while the US should be prepared to provide material and political support to Israel, it should understand that the US., which "cannot afford to be enmeshed in another Middle Eastern war, will take a supporting role."
-He later questioned the Biden administration's efforts to counter the Houthis in Yemen.
+In an article written shortly before the October 7 attacks, Colby called for a "reset" in United States–Israel relations, saying the U.S. should "defer more to Israel's judgement about how to best manage its security challenges", and that while the US should be prepared to provide material and political support to Israel, it should understand that the US., which "cannot afford to be enmeshed in another Middle Eastern war, will take a supporting role", He later questioned the Biden administration's efforts to counter the Houthis in Yemen.

 Personal life

-Colby is married to Susanna Colby.
-He is Catholic.
+Colby is married to Susana Cordeiro Guerra, former president of the Brazilian Institute of Geography and Statistics (IBGE) under the Jair Bolsonaro administration and current World Bank's vice chairwoman to Latin America.
+Colby is Catholic.
+He is the grandson of former CIA director William Colby.